regisrex/json-base/README.md

 **1. Install json-base dependecy with npm**

-You have to install jsondb with npm, it's not currently available on other package managers like yarn, etc.
+You have to install json-base with npm, it's not currently available on other package managers like yarn, etc.
 ```bash
 $ npm install @ndzhwr/json-base
 ```

-**2. Initialize jsondb in your project**
+**2. Initialize json-base in your project**

-Initialize jsondb in your project.
+Initialize json-base in your project.
 Open the root folder of your project in your terminal and initialize json-base.
 This will create a `database.json` file in the project.

 ```bash
 $ npx json-base --init